com-480-data-visualization/com480-project-colocaviz/README.md

 **10% of the final grade**

 ### Dataset
-This project uses two dataset on food impacts :
+This project uses two datasets on food impacts :

 The first one was created by (Petterson et al. 2021) ["A multilevel carbon and water footprint dataset of food commodities"](https://www.nature.com/articles/s41597-021-00909-8).
 It's a dataset reviewing the literature on the carbon and water footprint of different food commodities.
-The output is an excel file giving the mean carbon footprint of aliment in CO2eq/g, and the water footprint in liters of water/kg across the studies.
+The output is an Excel file giving the mean carbon footprint of aliment in CO2eq/g, and the water footprint in liters of water/kg across the studies.
 The foods are categorized by typologies and subtypologies.
-Additionnal information about the studies and some basic statistic across studies are also available.
+Additional information about the studies and some basic statistics across studies are also available.
-In our project this dataset is the excel "SuEatableLife_Food_Fooprint_database.xlsx" and is accessible in our data folder.
+In our project, this dataset is the excel "SuEatableLife_Food_Fooprint_database.xlsx" and is accessible in our data folder.

 The second dataset comes from the [Food and Agriculture Organization of the United Nations](https://www.fao.org/faostat/en/#data/QCL).
-The dataset compiles crop and livestock statistics for 278 products wordlwide since 1961.
-It contains information about the area harvested, yield, production, stocks, and the number of producing animals slaugthered.
+The dataset compiles crop and livestock statistics for 278 products worldwide since 1961.
+It contains information about the area harvested, yield, production, stocks, and the number of producing animals slaughtered.
 More details can be found in the [agricultural production statistic report](https://openknowledge.fao.org/items/ab36b259-d641-4ded-8832-32f579685be7).
-This dataset can be found in our folder data and includes all the csv starting with Production_Crops_Livestock
+This dataset can be found in our folder data and includes all the CSV starting with Production_Crops_Livestock

 The two datasets are of high quality and don't require lots of pre-processing.